Dear Bread Loaf Guest,

 The conference schedule is quite busy, and we want to take this time to note how important it will be to pace yourself and to take care of yourself during the session.
 To this end, yoga classes will be offered daily.
 AA Meetings are scheduled to take place each evening.
 See details below, and find more ideas listed in the Extracurricular Activities section later in this Handbook.

-Yoga instructor Chessy Kelley will offer Vinyasa yoga classes daily from 530 p.m. to 6:30 p.m. in Barn Classroom 008.
+Yoga instructor Joanna Caldwell will offer Iyengar yoga classes daily from 7:00 a.m. to 8:00 a.m. in Barn 008.
 The classes are appropriate for all abilities and all are welcome.
 A handful of mats will be available.
 If you’re able to bring your mat from home, please do.
+There will be no yoga on Thursday, June 8, the departure day.

-AA Meetings are scheduled to take place daily from 5:30 p.m. to 6:30 p.m. in the Barn Observatory, an upstairs classroom with the entrance on the right side of the Barn building.
+AA Meetings are scheduled to take place daily from 7 a.m. to 8 a.m. and from 5:30 p.m. to 6:30 p.m. in the Upstairs Library (Back end of Building).
 To schedule additional meeting times while on the mountain, just let a Back Office Staff member know.
 Staff will reserve the room and include a note about the meetings on the Crumb Bulletin Board near the Dining Room.

 In case of emergency dial 911 from any campus phone.
 A sign near each phone lists important details including the exact address and phone number for that location.